Scott Bomar: Film and Television Work

+His recent work includes serving as Executive Music Producer and composer for the 2025 feature film Song Sung Blue.

 Recent accomplishment notes

 Bomar won an Emmy for "Best Original Music" for the documentary, I Am a Man: From Memphis, A Lesson in Life.

 In 2010, he co-produced and engineered Cyndi Lauper’s Memphis Blues at his Memphis studio, Electraphonic Recording.
 The album spent 13 weeks at #1 on the Billboard Blues chart and was nominated for a Grammy in the Best Traditional Blues Album category.

 Bomar previously served as Trustee and President of the Memphis Chapter of NARAS.

-Bomar returned to film in 2010 as Producer/Composer of the soundtrack for Losers Take All, which was recorded at his Electraphonic studio.